Here's the deal:

 Insects are an integral part of our ecosystem.

-Insect infestation can be a huge problem.
+However, insect infestation in the home can be a huge problem.

 A surveyor can comb the house and search for all of those pesky critters that may harm the structure of the house.
 Several different species can work their way into the timbers of your home and cause the integrity of the structure to start to fail.